Tax Return Different from What You Were Hoping?

 4. What to Do If You Can’t Afford to Pay Your Tax Bill

 If you did not anticipate having to pay taxes at the end of the year but now have a bill, you still have options.
 The IRS has pre-set guidelines on options that are available to filers that may not be able to foot the entire bill at once.
 Flexible options like deferred payments or long-term payment plans allow a restructuring of an existing repayment plan, depending on the circumstances.
+While there are typically some additional fees associated with these options, this may be a more affordable way to address the tax debt, as opposed to borrowing from high-interest sources like credit cards, cash advances, or payday loans.

 5. Get Ahead of Next Year: Adjust Your Withholding if Needed

 If you owed taxes this year, you may need to increase your withholdings (the amount that your employer deducts from each paycheck for taxes).
 Paying a little more in each check so that you don’t have to pay a large tax bill at the end of the year, can be a much more appealing alternative.
+Consult with your company’s Human Resources department, or the equivalent, for more information on this.
+Consulting with a tax professional can also be a helpful experience in determining what the best course of action would be.

 6. New Horizons Credit Union partners with GreenPath Financial Wellness for Unbiased, Caring Support